PoCInnovation/Workshops/p2p/2.Starton_Smart_Contract/README.md

 When your contract is deployed, you need to interact with it!
 You have to make several API calls:
 - The first will check if you really have the generated tokens in your wallet
-> :bulb: You could also see it in an explorer of the blockchain network you published your contract to, but the safest way is still to call the contract directly
+> 💡 You could also see it in an explorer of the blockchain network you published your contract to, but the safest way is still to call the contract directly
-- Then, find an call the route to call the `burn` function of your contract to reduce the token supply :fire:
+- Then, find an call the route to call the `burn` function of your contract to reduce the token supply 🔥
 - Finally, check the balance again too make sure the tokens were destroyed

 ## Step 5 - Time for real Solidity